Beaches in Cape Verde

 Salt Pools

-Salt Ponds of Pedra de Lume
+Salt ponds of Pedra de Lume

 The Portuguese actively mined the salt in Sal for export to countries such as Brazil until around 1887.
 Some 30 years later the French revived the production installing a cable car to transport the salt more efficiently.
 The pools that are left in the crater of the extinct volcano lie below sea level and are 27 times saltier than the ocean.
 Today only a small amount of salt is mined for the cosmetic industry and the ponds are mainly a tourist attraction where visitors can float in the salty waters.